 What is the difference between wild caught salmon and farmed salmon?

 Just about everything!
-Wild salmon spend their entire lives in the pristine waters of the famous Bristol Bay watershed or other Alaskan waters.
+Wild salmon spend their entire lives in the pristine waters of the famous Bristol Bay watershed, or in other Alaskan waters.
 They eat what nature provides - zooplankton, invertebrates and small fish - and they grow naturally on their colorful, healthy diet.
 And speaking of colorful . . . do you know why red salmon are red?
 It’s because of the carotenoid-rich crustaceans (zooplankton, shrimp and krill) in their diet.

 Farmed fish flesh, by contrast, is naturally gray.
 It’s gray until it’s dyed red to be more appealing to consumers.
 Farmed fish are raised in high-density aquaculture pens.
 They’re fed a processed diet high in fat and protein that causes these captive fish to grow faster and larger than they would normally.
-Because of their crowded, artificial conditions, farmed fish are susceptible to infections and disease, and may be riddled with parasites (like sea lice) - and thus antibiotics are added to their diet.
+Because of their crowded, artificial conditions, farmed fish may be susceptible to infections and disease, and may be riddled with parasites (like sea lice) - and thus antibiotics are added to their diet.
 Also, because these penned-up fish can’t swim freely in rivers or bays, they never get to eat their natural diet of colorful crustaceans.

 Bottom line: Wild Alaska salmon are natural, healthy fish - and they are an incredibly healthy, protein-rich food to eat.
 They have fewer calories and less saturated fat than farmed fish, and are high in omega-3’s, the super healthy fat.
 They have no additives, no antibiotics, no dye, and no unnatural substances in their flesh.
 They are just as nature created them.
 Farmed salmon are not; they are a distant, modified relative.